input-output-hk/ouroboros-leios/Logbook.md

 - Switch to one team meeting per week
 - Next step on DeltaQ is to reproduce the timeliness analysis
     - Will add import/export functionality

+### Rust simulation

+- Sim runs a slot lottery and decides which pool(s) produce block(s)
+- Sim reads input (protocol parameters and pools) from a toml file
+- Sim writes output (list of events and timestamps) to a json file
+- Next steps:
+    - Create (extremely basic) fake transactions to measure throughput

 ## 2024-10-02